aphot2004/tres-bazuooko/README.md

 ```
 1. Open run.sh and change email to YOUR email
-2. Press the START button
+2. Press the RUN button
 3. Go to "https://taco.pxzlz.repl.co", then input your repl link and click the taco.
 (24/7 without hacker plan)
 ```